Belinda Duarte - Co-Chair

 Michelle Isles - Co-Chair

 Michelle was born in Naarm and has family in regional Victoria, Western Australia, Indonesia and Europe.
 She is the mother of two under four.
 Michelle is trained in journalism, economics, sustainability, cross cultural communications and law, applied over 15 years to restore our natural environments and stand up for human rights.
 Michelle is a Director of Collaborative Philanthropy, Sustainable Housing and a city government leader.
-Michelle credits time spent working with the mighty Gunditjmara as pivotal to reimagining a just, equitable and thriving way of living on country.
+Michelle credits time spent learning with Aboriginal leaders as pivotal to reimagining a just, equitable and thriving way of living on country.

 Keith Gove - Secretary